stefaniabudau/MSAProject/README.md

 <h1>WayMaker</h1>

 <h3>About</h3>
 <p>WayMaker is a mobile application that allows you to create routes along with additional directions (like voice memos or photos) and then share them with your friends.
-The idea behind this application was inspired by those cases when you need to reach a rather unknown (and unmarked) destiantion and a friend's adivce would be fairly useful, using WayMaker you can ask someone to provide the path to the destination along with specific hints and directions.</p>
+The idea behind this application was inspired by those cases when you need to reach a rather unknown (and unmarked) destination and a friend's advice would be fairly useful, using WayMaker you can ask someone to provide the path to the destination along with specific hints and directions.</p>
 <p>Packed with the navigation part comes game mode.
 Game mode is used in order to make organizing and managing scavenger hunt games easier: it uses ordered checkpoints, associated  hints, group sharing, and paths with limited availability.</p>

 <h3>Services</h3>